 In 1926, Plaid Cymru, the Welsh National Party was formed.
 However, in the early 1960's the coal and steel businesses all but collapsed and mass unemployment was a countrywide epidemic.

-On the positive side, growing tourism revenues and high tech jobs have helped to restore some of the economy.
+Growing tourism revenues and high tech jobs have helped to restore some of the economy.
 In addition, the legal acceptance of the Welsh language, Cardiff declared the official capital, and Plaid Cymru continually holding seats in the British House of Commons, fan the fires of that positive trend.

 Today Wales is certainly evolving, but some things here will never change, as the raw beauty of the land and the pride of the Welsh people will live forever.